 - Determines when to establish a policy, guideline or standard

 - Determines the criteria for what should be in a policy, guideline or standards

 - Creates a collaborative methodology for the drafting, approving, updating, and expiration of policies, standards, and guidelines

 - Documents and publishes policies, standards, and guidelines

 - Serves as a campus-wide resource to consistently interpret and arbitrate policies

 - Measures policy effectiveness and level of adoption

-For further information, or to submit comments or feedback, or seek assistance with policy interpretation, contact ITS Information and Infrastructure Assurance (IIA) via the ITS Service Center.
+For more information, to submit comments or feedback, or seek assistance with policy interpretation, contact ITS Information and Infrastructure Assurance (IIA) via the ITS Service Center.

 - Customer Relations